 One day I couldn’t find my iPhone.
 I borrowed my girlfriends’ Galaxy S7 to track my phone.
 This is an expensive flagship phone made by Samsung

 Write the find-my-iPhone website in a code that meets the web standards.
 Make access to the find-my-iPhone easy.
 Don’t exclude devices.
-Any second counts.
+Every second count.

 A needle in a haystack